fporciel2/MiniShell/README.md

 solutions involve proper use of locking mechanisms, non-blocking I/O, and resource cleanup.
 The dining philosophers problem deals with synchronizing access to a fixed number of shared resources (forks) between multiple processes and focuses on preventing deadlock and ensuring fair access: solutions involve using semaphores, monitors, or other synchronization primitives.
+The relationship between shells working on file descriptors and synchronization problems like the dining philosophers problem lies in the need for managing shared resources (file descriptors in the case of shells, and chopsticks in the dining philosophers problem) in a concurrent environment.
+Both scenarios require careful synchronization to avoid deadlocks and ensure that each process or thread can access the resources it needs without interfering with others.
+In shell programming and operating systems, file descriptors are a limited resource used to represent open files, sockets, pipes, and other I/O streams.
+When multiple processes or threads attempt to read from or write to the same file descriptor without proper synchronization, it can lead to race conditions, where the output or the behavior depends on the sequence of execution of the processes or threads.
+This is similar to the dining philosophers problem in that both involve managing access to shared resources in a way that avoids deadlock and ensures fairness.
+The dining philosophers problem is a classic synchronization problem that involves philosophers sitting around a table with a chopstick between each pair.
+A philosopher needs both chopsticks to eat.
+The challenge is to design a protocol that allows all philosophers to eat without ever getting into a deadlock situation, where each philosopher is holding one chopstick and waiting for the other, thus preventing anyone from eating.
+The main challenge in both scenarios is preventing deadlocks while allowing concurrent access to shared resources.
+In the case of file descriptors, mechanisms like locking (using `flock` or similar tools) can be employed to ensure that only one process can write to a file at a time, similar to how semaphores or mutexes are used in the dining philosophers problem to manage access to chopsticks.